 Our classes hover around 90 degrees with varying levels of humidity and emphasize the flow of breath while creating a balance of strength and freedom in poses.
 This practice is open to every BODY and our teachers may make hands-on adjustments or use props to heighten your experience.

 Tangerine is designed to make you feel right at home.
-From the freshly laundered towels to the help-yourself almonds to the bar-like layout, the studio was made to encourage community, camaraderie and chill time before and after class.
+Our bar-like layout with lots of seating was created to encourage community, camaraderie and chill time before and after class.

-Before class, you’ll be handed a free towel, greeted by our bubbly front desk staff, and often, your teacher.
 Inside the studio, you’ll find state of the art props and clean, non-slip Manduka yoga mats made from tree rubber — biodegradable and non-Amazon harvested — so there’s no need to haul your own.
-Radiant Heating Panels provide the perfect hot yoga temperature (imagine a beautiful hot summer day) and also help us be energy-efficient.
+Infrared Heating Panels provide the perfect hot yoga temperature (imagine a beautiful hot summer day) and also help us be energy-efficient.

 The changing rooms are equipped with lockers with built-in locks so you can securely stash your stuff until after savasana.
 You’ll also find all-natural products throughout the studio and will be given a lavender and eucalyptus cold towel after class to help you cool down and freshen up.